MatMasIt/nautilus_bookmarks_cli/README.md

    - Restart your terminal or run `source ~/.bashrc` to apply the changes.

 2. **Usages**:
-   - Use the `nbk` or `nautilus_list_bookmarks` command to list all bookmarks.
+   1. Use the `nbk` or `nautilus_list_bookmarks` command to list all bookmarks.
-   - Type the name of the bookmark to open the bookmarked directory in Nautilus.
+   2. Type the name of the bookmark to open the bookmarked directory in the terminal (cd).

    - **Note**: bookmarks that could shadow existing commands will be ignored.
+   - **Note**: Spaces or special characters will be replaced with underscores.
+   - **Note**: Bookmarks not pointing to files will be opened in nautilus.